Post-Quantum File Encryption

 for Long-Term Data Security

-QuantumGuard implements NIST-standardized post-quantum cryptographic algorithms (ML-KEM-1024) alongside client-side encryption to protect sensitive documents against present-day hackers and future quantum computer threats.
+QuantumGuard implements NIST-standardized post-quantum cryptographic algorithms (ML-KEM-1024) seeded with quantum random number generation (QRNG) for maximum entropy hardening.
+Combined with client-side encryption, this protects sensitive documents against present-day hackers and future quantum computer threats.
 Designed for organizations with long-term data retention requirements and zero-trust security mandates.

 Security Considerations for Long-Term Data Protection